 What do you think of when you think of San Antonio, Texas?
 Is it the Alamo, or maybe some Texas BBQ, or what about catching a Spurs game?
 Well the first thing that pops in my head ended up being my favorite thing about this city – the riverwalk!
 And, the riverwalk lived up to its hype!
 Even though we were only here a few days, there is plenty to do here to fill up an extended weekend visit, or longer.
 If you’re considering a visit to the Alamo City, there is plenty to choose from.
 It’s easy to access and since Texas is pretty much in the middle of the United States, there’s no reason not to head here for a few days!

-Disclaimer: We received park admission compliments of Six Flags Fiesta Texas and send out a big ‘thank you’ for hosting our visit!
-This post also contains affiliate links.
-If you make a purchase, we might make a little extra travel money, at no extra cost to you.
-As always, all opinions are our own.
+Disclaimer: We received park admissions compliments of Six Flags Fiesta Texas and send out a big thank you for hosting our visit!

 We had looked at visiting San Antonio several times over the last few years.
 However, the timing or pricing never seemed to work out.
 However, my wonderful hubby surprised me with a trip there in celebration of both my birthday and the impending completion of my master’s degree.
 Visiting in late May (over Memorial Day weekend) meant that we would be in the city after peak tourist season.
 This was good because it meant cheaper prices and less tourists.
 And, this was bad because it meant excessive heat!
 However, we were really excited about our trip and exploring a new city to see what it has to offer.
 We easily fell in love with the city and wanted to share the places you’ll love too!